Mississippi Department of Archives and History

-Mississippi Department of Archives and History (MDAH) is a state agency.
+Mississippi Department of Archives and History (MDAH) is a state agency founded in 1902.
 It is the official archive of the Mississippi Government.

 Location

-The Mississippi Department of Archives and History is located in Jackson.
+The Mississippi Department of Archives and History is located at 200 North St., Jackson, Mississippi next to the Museum of Mississippi History and the Mississippi Civil Rights Museum.
 The William F. Winter Archives and History Building was dedicated on November 7, 2003.

 History

 The Mississippi Department of Archives and History developed from the Mississippi Historical Society in the interest of promoting and protecting "Southern Identity" through acquisition and preservation of historical records, especially those records pertaining to the American Civil War.
 Legislation authorizing creation of Department of Archives and History was signed by Mississippi Governor Andrew Longino on February 26, 1902.
 The Department of Archives and History is the second oldest state department of archives and history in the United States.

 In 1902, Dunbar Rowland, an attorney and historian, was selected as the first Director of the department and served in that position until his death in 1937.

+The Mississippi Department of Archives and History was tasked with providing clerical support of the redesign of the Mississippi state flag under the House Bill 1796, which established the Commission to Redesign the Mississippi State Flag.
+On January 11, 2021 Governor Tate Reeves signed House Bill No. 1 which enacted the new Mississippi State Flag design "In God We Trust" into law.